 Can We Ever Really Go Back?

 Whenever you find yourself at a crossroads or a place in life where your path seems foggy, it’s natural to panic a little.
-When you feel the slow-down, it’s easy to consider turning back, back to a former relationship, a previous job or position, back to school, to a time, place or activity you knew before.
-Back to when things were more predictable, more familiar.
+It’s easy to consider turning back, back to a former relationship, a previous job or position, back to school, to a time, place, or activity you knew before.
+Why is the temptation to go back to when things were more predictable, more familiar so strong?

-At the very least, you knew who you were back then (or so it seems).
-It’s very, very tempting, but it’s only a distraction from what’s really happening – you are evolving.
-Change is happening inside of you, but it’s hard for you to perceive because it’s happening so slowly.
-If it happened too quickly, it would knock you off of your feet.
+Well, at the very least, you knew who you were back then (or so it seems).
+It’s very, very tempting, but in reality, it’s only a distraction from what’s happening now – you are evolving.
+You’re being prepared for a bigger better future.

 I’m not saying we can NEVER go back, because I’ve known people who discover a long lost love and are happier than ever, but often we don’t know the difference between that and running away from our fears about the future.